Data Sources¶

 Provider: ISRIC - World Soil Information

 Description: Global soil organic carbon (SOC) stock predictions for 0-30 cm depth interval based on digital soil mapping using Quantile Random Forest.
-The dataset provides mean predictions along with quantile estimates (5th, 50th, 95th percentiles) and uncertainty layers derived from the global compilation of soil ground observations (WoSIS).
+Provides mean predictions along with quantile estimates and uncertainty layers derived from the global compilation of soil ground observations (WoSIS).

 License: Creative Commons Attribution 4.0 International (CC BY 4.0)